temporalio/documentation/README.md

 They are more or less organized to reflect the intended output in the `docs` directory, however this is purely for file management purposes and does not affect where the guide output is written to.

-A guide configuration just links the independent nodes together into a guide narrative.
+Guide configurations link independent source nodes together into a guide-style narrative.
-Some of the guide level metadata is supplied directly in the guide configuration, and some of it is generated from the source nodes.
+Some of the guide-level metadata is supplied directly in the guide configuration,  while the rest is generated from the source nodes.
 For example, the “keywords” and “tags” metadata are generated from the source nodes attached to the config.

 Example configuration: